Housing is tough for the young

 The simplest way that multinationals minimize tax is to shift profits from a high corporate tax country to a low taxing country.
 This is usually done by charging the Australian branch exorbitant licensing or management fees from the parent company.

-Microsoft, which took $6.3 billion from Australian customers during fiscal 2021-22, told the ATO that 93.6 per cent of that was not taxable (due to shifting profits to Ireland!) – ultimately paying just $120.28 million, for an effective tax rate of 1.9 per cent of gross profits. – From Information Age
+Microsoft, which took $6.3 billion from Australian customers during fiscal 2021-22, told the ATO that 93.6 per cent of that was not taxable (due to charging a licence fee and shifting profits to Ireland! – edit Slack Investor) – ultimately paying just $120.28 million, for an effective tax rate of 1.9 per cent of gross profits. – From Information Age

 Australia is attempting to fight back with new Tax Transparency Laws that will make companies disclose their transactions on a country basis.
 There is also an Australian/OECD push to enforce a 15% global minimum tax in the countries where revenue is earned.